 \subsection{Object-Centric Reinforcement Learning}

-We propose a model-based reinforcement learning architecture motivated by the observation that objects tend to act on each other only when in contact \cite{spelke1990principles}.
-We model value and reward as a function of contacting objects and their relative features rather than learn to predict reward and value as a function of all object features, further reducing the dimensionality of our object representation.
-For computational efficiency, we only consider pairwise contacts.
+We propose a model-based RL architecture motivated by the observation that objects tend to act on each other only when in contact (\cite{spelke1990principles}).
+We model value and reward as functions of contacting objects and their relative features rather than learning to predict reward and value as a function of all object features, further reducing the dimensionality of our object representation.
+For computational efficiency, we consider only pairwise contacts.
 For an object pair $i, i'$, we define their pairwise features $o_{i,i'}$ as the relative position, velocity, and acceleration between $i$ and $i'$ and the absolute position, velocity, and acceleration of $i$ and $i'$.
-Let $c(i,i')=1$ if $i$ and $i'$ are contacting in the current observation and $n(i,i')=\sum_{i,i' \in M} c(i,i')$.
-Then we model reward and value as
+Let $c(i,i')=1$ if $i$ and $i'$ make contact in the current observation and $n(i,i')=\sum_{i,i' \in M} c(i,i')$.
+Then, we model reward and value as

-Since we take the mean of the pairwise models, each can be independently trained to predict the observed rewards and estimated state-action values compute from them, allowing great flexibility when choosing the specific learning algorithms for each $R_{i,i'}$ and $V_{i,i'}$.
+Since we take the mean of the pairwise models, each can be independently trained to predict the observed rewards and estimated state-action values, enhancing flexibility when choosing specific learning algorithms for each $R_{i,i'}$ and $V_{i,i'}$.